greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ANALYZE.html.md

 For a partitioned table, specifying which portion of the table to analyze, the root partition or subpartitions \(leaf child partition tables\) can be useful if the partitioned table has a large number of partitions that have been analyzed and only a few leaf child partitions have changed.

-**Note:** When you create a partitioned table with the `CREATE TABLE` command, Greenplum Database creates the table that you specify \(the root partition or parent table\), and also creates a hierarchy of tables based on the partition hierarchy that you specified \(the child tables\).
+> **Note** When you create a partitioned table with the `CREATE TABLE` command, Greenplum Database creates the table that you specify \(the root partition or parent table\), and also creates a hierarchy of tables based on the partition hierarchy that you specified \(the child tables\).

 -   When you run `ANALYZE` on the root partitioned table, statistics are collected for all the leaf child partitions.
 Leaf child partitions are the lowest-level tables in the hierarchy of child tables created by Greenplum Database for use by the partitioned table.
 -   When you run `ANALYZE` on a leaf child partition, statistics are collected only for that leaf child partition and the root partition.
 If data in the leaf partition has changed \(for example, you made significant updates to the leaf child partition data or you exchanged the leaf child partition\), then you can run ANALYZE on the leaf child partition to collect table statistics.
 By default, if all other leaf child partitions have statistics, the command updates the root partition statistics.